 COM 301 Race, Gender, and Media (3)

 implications.
-Prerequisite: junior status or instructor's consent.
+Prerequisite: Sophomore status or instructor's consent.
 All

 COM 305 Research Methods in Communication (3)

 The nature and application of scientific method in